 Thankfully, this section is packed full of recipes to help you succeed in enacting Craig’s nutritional protocol.

 I heartily recommend this book if you’re suffering from heartburn or GERD.

 I believe it will help you nip your problem in the bud.

-How to save 20% on Craig Fear’s 30 Day Heartburn Solution
+Where to buy Craig Fear’s 30 Day Heartburn Solution

-If you or someone you love is suffering from heartburn or GERD, you will want to take advantage of this exclusive coupon (which Craig created just for you guys!).
+If you or someone you love is suffering from heartburn or GERD, you will want to grab this book!
+It’s available in both e-book and print.

 Want to read more BOOK LOVE posts?

 This is the fourth in a weekly Weekend Book Love Series (see them all here).